rsanheim/honey_badger/README.markdown

     <%= honey_badger ["eats larva", "skin is loose"] %>

-In your stylesheet (using Rails 3.1 sprockets awesomeness):
+Add the require for the css in your application.css (using Rails 3.1 sprockets awesomeness):

     /*
      *= require honey_badger